5 Nutrition Tips to Stay on Track While Traveling

 Researching fitness options like walking or running trails, local fitness studios that offer drop in classes, local supermarkets where you can replenish snacks or pick up a quick on the go meal is a great strategy.
 Do the same for restaurants so you have a good grasp of places that offer healthy options rather than walking around and taking a shot in the dark when you’re already feeling hungry.

 Thanks for reading!
-I hope one (or all!) of these tips resonates with you and will help you prepare for your next travel adventure!
+I hope one (or all!) of these tips resonates with you and will help you prepare for your next summer travel adventure!

 Allyson Balzuweit MPH, RDN/LD